-Music and Lyrics by George Gershwin and Ira Gershwin
+George Gershwin & Ira Gershwin

 Though the overture to this, the first fully-integrated score to a book musical, remains a well-known concert selection, the musical it precedes is far less familiar to contemporary audiences.
 Originally tried out in 1927, later revised for a Broadway run in 1930, the show carried strong satirical elements (an American tycoon convinces the US Government to go to war against Switzerland as a means to protect his cheese – revised to chocolate – monopoly), and the revision added a stronger romantic element along with a happy ending.

 Aside from the 191 performance run in 1930, no major revival has taken place in the nearly 85 years since.
 However, the show included several future standards, including the title song, as well as “I’ve Got a Crush on You”, “Soon”, and “The Man I Love”.

 This legendary singer-songwriter was the son of a sharecropper and a mechanic, and developed an interest in music at an early age.
 Soon after, he began losing his eyesight, likely caused by glaucoma, and he was totally blind by the time he turned seven.
 While attending a school for the deaf and blind, his musical abilities developed rapidly, to the point that occasionally performed for a local radio station.
 However, where his formal instruction was strictly in classical music, he sought to play the jazz and blues sounds he heard on the radio.
 By the time he was fifteen, both of his parents were dead, and he was taken in by family friends.